 You are interested in knowing what it is because some geolocation redirection plugins do not work very well if you use a Caché plugin for WordPress, such as WP-Rocket.

-This word that developers like to use so much while having coffee and talking about their database work, is nothing more than the “calls” that “one content” makes to “other content”, normally stored in a database.
+developers like to use this word so much while having coffee and talking about their database work and “calls” are nothing more than the “calls” that “one content” makes to “other content”, normally stored in a database.

 WordPress Geo redirect plugins

-First of all, as always, comment that none of the authors of these plugins has paid me millions of euros or given me dozens of Pata Negra hams to talk about their work.
+First of all, as always, comment that none of the authors of these plugins has paid me millions of euros to talk about their work.
 (What else would I like to be that important!).

 I have separated them into “free” and “paid” because you have plenty with the free ones if you don’t have a very big project.